-The school nurse is on duty at Fort Calhoun Community Schools during regular school hours.

-Parents need to notify the school nurse or office if their child has a specific medical condition that would require medical attention (diabetes, asthma, hearing condition, epilepsy, etc.) or might hinder his or her participation in various school activities.
+The school medical aide is on duty at Fort Calhoun Community Schools during regular school hours.
+Parents need to notify the school medical aide or office if their child has a specific medical condition that would require medical attention (diabetes, asthma, hearing condition, epilepsy, etc.) or might hinder his or her participation in various school activities.
 Parents must complete a health information sheet each year.